Boston - Massachusetts Assault and Battery Attorney | Boston Assault Attorney

 A person is allowed to act in self-defense, even if he or she strikes or hits another person.
 Defending yourself or others from an attack, may be a defense to the crime of assault and battery if you act reasonably.
 A person cannot lawfully act in self-defense unless he or she is attacked or is immediately about to be attacked.
 This is known as reasonable apprehension.

-Where use of deadly force is at issue, a person may still act in self defense if he or she uses deadly force.
+Where the use of deadly force is at issue, a person may still act in self-defense if he or she uses deadly force.
 An individual however cannot lawfully act in self-defense unless he or she has exhausted all other reasonable alternatives before resorting to force.
 A person may use physical force in self-defense only if he or she could not get out of the situation in some other way that was available and reasonable at the time.
 This is known as the duty to retreat.
-Boston Criminal Defense Attorney Steven J. Topazio knows how to evaluate your case and to develop your defense.
+Boston Assault and Battery Lawyer Steven J Topazio knows how to evaluate your case and to develop your defense.

 Excessive force.
 A person cannot lawfully act in self-defense if one uses more force than necessary in the circumstances to defend oneself.
 How much force is necessary may vary with the situation.
 Exactness is not always possible.